Jaws (franchise): Critical and public responseJaws is regarded as a watershed film in motion picture history, the father of the summer blockbuster movie and one of the first "high concept" films. Due to the film's success in advance screenings, studio executives decided to distribute it in a much wider release than ever before. The Omen followed suit in the summer of 1976 and then Star Wars one year later in 1977, cementing the notion for movie studios to distribute their big-release action and adventure pictures (commonly referred to as tentpole pictures) during the summer. Jaws is widely regarded as one of the greatest films of all time. Jaws was number 48 on American Film Institute's 100 Years... 100 Movies, a list of the greatest American films of all time, dropping down to number 56 on the 10 Year Anniversary list. It was ranked second on a similar list for thrillers, 100 Years... 100 Thrills.

 The sequels are not held in such high regard.
+The reception of Jaws 2 was mixed.
+While the performances of Scheider, Gary, and Hamilton, the soundtrack by John Williams, were praised.
+However, the teenagers, who are "irritating and incessantly screaming... don't make for very sympathetic victims."
 Many reviewers criticized Jaws 2 director Jeannot Szwarc for showing more of the shark than the first film had, reducing the Hitchcockian notion "that the greatest suspense derives from the unseen and the unknown, and that the imagination is capable of conceiving far worse than the materialization of a mere mechanical monster."
-The performances of Scheider, Gary, and Hamilton in Jaws 2 were praised.
-However, the teenagers, who are "irritating and incessantly screaming... don't make for very sympathetic victims."
+In retrospect, Jaws 2 had nonetheless been considered to be the best of the three Jaws sequels.

 Reception for Jaws 3-D was generally poor.
 Variety calls it "tepid" and suggests that Alves "fails to linger long enough on the Great White."
-On Rotten Tomatoes it has an approval rating of 12% based on reviews from 34 critics.
+On Rotten Tomatoes it has an approval rating of 10% based on reviews from 39 critics.
 The 3-D was criticized as being a gimmick to attract audiences to the aging series and for being ineffective.
 Derek Winnert says that "with Richard Matheson's name on the script you'd expect a better yarn" although he continues to say that the film "is entirely watchable with a big pack of popcorn."Jaws: The Revenge attracted the poorest critical reception of the series and was nominated for Worst Picture in the 1987 Golden Raspberry Awards.
 It was rated by Entertainment Weekly as one of "The 25 Worst Sequels Ever Made."
 Roger Ebert said that it "is not simply a bad movie, but also a stupid and incompetent one."
 He lists several elements that he finds unbelievable including that Ellen is "haunted by flashbacks to events where she was not present."
 Ebert also laments that Michael Caine could not attend the ceremony to collect his Academy Award for Best Supporting Actor earned for Hannah and Her Sisters because of his shooting commitments on this film.

 In an era in which documentaries were attempting responsible, accurate reporting about the natural world, ecocriticism says that Hollywood continued to produce films that exploited the fear of animals.
 Scholar Greg Garrard cites David Ingram's suggestion that the Jaws series "represents a backlash against conservationist ideas in which an 'evil, threatening nature is eventually mastered through male heroism, technology and the blood sacrifice of the wild animal.'"Some attention is paid to Jaws from this perspective in Ingram 2002 Greg Garrard observes in Jaws: The Revenge that "the marine biologist Mike Brody's environmentalist concerns are effectively ridiculed as his colleague is eaten by the enraged fish; he joins the hunt for it and the shark in turn hunts him down."